apitoolkit/apitoolkit-go/chi/README.md

 go get github.com/apitoolkit/apitoolkit-go/chi
 ```

-Then add `github.com/apitoolkit/apitoolkit-go/chi` to the list of dependencies like so:
+Then add `github.com/apitoolkit/apitoolkit-go/chi` to the list of dependencies, like so:

 ```go
 package main